 A nuclear weapon detonated in the upper atmosphere will produce a High-altitude Electromagnetic Pulse (HEMP).1 While no blast, fires, or ionizing radiation will be felt on Earth, a single HEMP will instantly create intense electromagnetic fields that will blanket tens or hundreds of thousands of square miles of the Earth's surface.
-These fields can induce highly destructive transient electric voltages and currents into any electrically conductive material located in the affected regions.
-A primary concern is that HEMP will induce high voltages and currents into overhead power transmission lines, telecom lines, and cables, which will almost instantly damage or destroy a significant portion of any unshielded electronic equipment connected to these lines.
+These fields will induce highly destructive transient electric voltages and currents into any electrically conductive material located in the affected regions, including overhead power transmission lines, telecom lines, and cables.
+Any unshielded modern electronic equipment, containing solid state circuitry connected to these lines, will be damaged or destroyed.

-The destructive effects from a single HEMP on Large Power Transformers and highspeed circuit breakers could easily bring down most or all of the U.S. national electric grid, which would remain down for many months, or even a year or longer.
-HEMP will also knock out much of the U.S. critical national infrastructure through the destruction of the integrated circuits (microchips, logic circuits, and solid-state components) that are found within almost all modern electronic devices; this includes the emergency power systems and Emergency Core Cooling Systems (ECCS) at U.S. nuclear power plants.
+A single HEMP can also damage or destroy the majority of the Large Power Transformers (LPTs) and high-speed circuit breakers in entire regions of the United States.
+Because it takes up to two years to replace LPTs, one HEMP would bring down most or all of the U.S. national electric grid for a year or longer.
+HEMP will also knock out much of the U.S. critical national infrastructure through the destruction of the integrated circuits (microchips, logic circuits, and solid-state components) that are found within almost all modern electronic devices.
+HEMP would also disable the emergency power systems and Emergency Core Cooling Systems (ECCS) at U.S. nuclear power plants.
 A single HEMP could cause the meltdown of dozens of commercial nuclear reactors, which were not designed to withstand HEMP.
-Effects of HEMP on the National Electric Grid
+The meltdown of these reactors could leave much of the U.S. too radioactive to live in for centuries.